-In the 1860’s, there were not many people living in St. James.
+In the 1860s, there were not many people living in St. James.
 There were only about thirty houses located in the area.
 The St. James General Store as most general stores in the United States at that time, served as the center of the community.
-Long before the days of supermarkets, the St. James General Store supplied the town people with all the necessities of rural life.
+Long before the days of supermarkets like the A&P or Bohacks, the St. James General Store supplied the town people with all the necessities of rural life.
 The St. James General Store also functioned as the community’s post office.
 The first telephone to arrive in the village of St. James was installed at the St. James General Store.
-With the villages only telephone, the employment of mail services and its abundance of grocery items, the St. James General Store played a significant role in the daily lives of the St. James residents.
+With the village’s only telephone, the employment of mail services, and its abundance of grocery items, the St. James General Store played a significant role in the daily lives of the St. James residents.

 In the 1960s, the store was taken over by Andy Havrisko and his wife.
-The two wonderful people ran the store all throughout the 1960’s and 70’s.
-So many people from the Smithtown and St James area have wonderful memories of the couple.
+The two wonderful people ran the store all throughout the 1960s and 70s.
+So many people from the Smithtown and St James areas have wonderful memories of the couple.
 Kate DeCamp and her three older brothers worked at the St James General store during that time period.
 Kate DeCamp described Andy Havrisko as a wonderful man who saved the St James General Store.
 She said Andy Harvisko was a great storyteller.
 Andy and his wife worked very hard at the store.
 The St James General Store was the Havrisko’s passion.
-People who grew up in the Smithtown, St James areas always mention that one of their favorite treats they would purchase at the store during those days were the molasses pops.
+People who grew up in the Smithtown, St James areas always mention that one of their favorite treats they would purchase at the store during those days was the molasses pops.
 The rock candy was also special and the chocolate toffee pops were loved by many.
-These were candies you did not get at a 7 Eleven or supermarket.
-This was old school candy brought from far away and it made the place so special to everyone.
+These were candies you did not get at a 7-Eleven or supermarket.
+This was old-school candy brought from far away and it made the place so special to everyone.

 Kate DeCamp recalled that when customers would buy gifts at the store, Andy Harvisko and anyone else who worked at the store would wrap the gifts and always place a peppermint stick on it for reasons she can’t remember.
 In the end, it was probably all about the sense of community that took place at the St James General Store fueled by the Harvisko’s love for the store.
 That’s what a general store has always been about in U.S. History.